From Backroads to Big Stages: The Red Clay Strays Story

 Photos throughout by Matthew Coleman (📸 @mccoleman98) unless otherwise noted.

-But here’s the thing about the Red Clay Strays: they don’t sit still in a recording booth and they don’t sit still in any one genre.
-They’ll tell you themselves — they’re not really country, even if they’ve got a Country Music Association award on the shelf.
+But here’s the thing about the Red Clay Strays: they don’t sit still in a recording booth, and they sure don’t stay penned up in one genre.
+They’ll tell you straight — they’re not really country, even if they’ve got an Academy of Country Music (ACM) award on the shelf.
 They’re not strictly rock or blues, either.
-They’re what happens when Mobile, Alabama, gospel collides with swampy rock… and a voice splits the difference between a backwoods preacher and a juke joint sinner.
+They’re what happens when Mobile, AL, gospel crashes head-on into swampy Southern rock… and a voice cuts the air like a backwoods preacher tangled up with a juke joint sinner.

 The Strays wear their Southern Rock like a second skin — like the South itself stitched to the hem of their dungarees.
 They’re part gospel tent revival, part roadhouse riot, and their sound reminds us quick that state lines on a map don’t mean a thing when the roots of Roots Music run wild.